15A NCAC 13B .1620 ENGINEERING PLAN

 (2) A summary of the facility design that includes:

-(B) Definition of the critical conditions evaluated and assumptions made;
+(B) definition of the aspects and conditions of the design evaluated by the design engineer and assumptions made;

-(1) Existing conditions: site topography, features, existing disposal areas, roads, buildings;
+(1) existing conditions: site topography, features, existing disposal areas, roads, and buildings;

-(2) Grading plans: proposed limits of excavation, subgrade elevations, boring locations, intermediate grading for partial construction;
+(2) grading plans: proposed limits of excavation, subgrade elevations, boring locations, and intermediate grading for partial construction;

-(3) Base liner system: grades for top of composite liner, slopes, anchor configuration, liner penetration locations and details;
+(3) base liner system: grades for top of composite liner, slopes, anchor configuration, and liner penetration locations and details;

-(6) Cap system: base and top elevations, landfill gas collection, infiltration barrier, surface water removal, protective and vegetative cover, and details;
+(6) cap system: base and top elevations, landfill gas devices, infiltration barrier, surface water removal, protective and vegetative cover, and details;

 History Note: Authority G.S, 130A-294;